Technology Helps Retailers Shake Up Status Quo

 One of consumers’ biggest demands is a seamless shopping experience, regardless of whether they are standing in a retailer’s store, sitting at a computer or holding their mobile device.
 That means the technology behind a brand’s physical stores, websites and apps needs to work in perfect sync.

 If the web says an item is in stock at a store, it needs to be there when the customer shows up.
 If something bought online doesn’t work, the customer wants to be able to return it at the store.
-If next-day shipping isn’t soon enough, buy online or pick up in-store should be an option.
+If next-day shipping isn’t soon enough, picking up in-store should be an option.
 If the mobile app says the store is open, it had better be open.

 “Technology isn’t just the 'what' of the future, it’s the 'who' of the future.”